top of page

 teaching statement

 As a trumpet teacher, I strive to help my students love being musicians.
-Every student is unique and has something special to bring to the music world, even at a younger age.
-I teach private lessons and group lessons to students in high school, middle school, and elementary school, ranging from beginners to advanced students.
+Every student is unique and has something special to bring to the music world, no matter their age.
+I currently teach private lessons and group lessons to college students, students in high school, middle school, and elementary school, ranging from complete beginners to advanced students.

 Alongside learning music that the student enjoys listening to, I aim to promote diversity within the repertoire that we choose to learn by incorporating music by composers of different races, genders, and ethnicities.
 I believe it is important for young students to value music written by underrepresented groups because music embraces all.
 As musicians, the moment that we step on stage, we are representing humanity, and humanity includes everyone.